-The primary objective of the revegetation plan is to reinstate self-sustaining vegetation communities suitable for the target grazing PMLU and to maintain wildlife corridors across the Project site.
-The plant species have been selected with the aim of restoring grazing land and pre-existing native vegetation communities.
+The primary objective of the revegetation plan is to reinstate self-sustaining vegetation communities suitable for the target grazing PMLU and to maintain wildlife corridors across the Project site, consistent with the

 Growth media and ameliorants

 Topsoils are generally suitable for supporting plant growth.
 However, some topsoils were identified as having alkaline pH and low fertility, and soils with weak structure and/or dispersive properties, namely the Mayfair Sodic Variant, Moreton, Parrot, Knockane and Norwich SMUs which are susceptible to erosion.
 Prior to topsoil application and seeding in rehabilitation areas, soil nutrient status will be confirmed, and fertiliser applied at recommended rates where soil nutrient status is limiting to revegetation success.
 Erosion-prone soils should be treated with gypsum to overcome dispersive properties.
 Soil ameliorants will also be utilised where necessary to bring soil pH values within the range of 5.5-9.0, the range most suitable for plant growth (Hazelton and Murphy 2016).